marxin/texi2rst-generated/sphinx/gccint/predicates.rst

 .. index:: scratch_operand

-Functionscratch_operandThis predicate allows hard registers and ``SCRATCH`` expressions, but not pseudo-registers.
+Function scratch_operandThis predicate allows hard registers and ``SCRATCH`` expressions, but not pseudo-registers.
 It is used internally by ``match_scratch`` ;
 it should not be used directly.